whyang/TIPCode/README.md

 # TIPCode
-Encoding to the generic data of the domain datasets for Taiwan Indigenous Peoples
+Encoding to the generic data of the domain datasets for Taiwan Indigenous Peoples.